mandeepiscoding/Professional-README-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This is a command-line application designed to generate a professional README.me file for a project.
+This is a command-line application designed to generate a professioanl README.md file for a project.
 It utilizes the Inquirer package to prompt the user for information about their project repo and then generates a README.md file based on the input.

 ## Table of Contents